OctopusDeploy/blog/blog/2021-07/better-multi-tenancy-with-octopus/index.md

 ![Tenant project settings](multi-tenant-project-settings.png)

-Onboarding a new customer as a tenant in Octopus can be as simple as creating your tenant, connecting your project to each applicable environment and entering your variable values, then deploying.
+Onboarding a new customer as a tenant in Octopus can be as simple as creating your tenant, connecting your project to each applicable environment, and entering your variable values, then deploying.

 ### Tenant tags {#tenant-tags}

 In Octopus, [tenant tags](https://octopus.com/docs/tenants/tenant-tags) help you classify your tenants using custom tags, and tailor tenanted deployments for your projects and environments.

 Tenant tags also make it easier to work with tenants as groups instead of individuals.
 As tenant tags are fully customizable, you can apply meaningful metadata to tenants.
-This allows you to describe them using your own terminology, and tailor the deployment process to their needs.
+This lets you describe them using your own terminology, and tailor the deployment process to their needs.

 In the tenant overview below, **Capital Animal Hospital** has the `Branding` tag included:

 ![Tenant tag for branding](tenant-tag-branding.png)

-This indicates that they've opted-in for customized branding of their instance of the **Vet Clinic** application.
+This indicates they've opted-in for customized branding of their instance of the **Vet Clinic** application.

 When you build out the deployment process, you can include a tenant tag as a run condition to customize the process for your customers.
-By applying tags to steps, you are able to specify steps that should only run for customers that match selected tenant tags.
+By applying tags to steps, you can specify steps that should only run for customers that match selected tenant tags.

 ![Tenant tag applied to step](tenant-tag-branding-step.png)

 You can associate multiple tenants with the same tag.
 This automatically groups these tenants together and enables any tenant with the `Branding` tag to have the custom branding step included as part of any deployment for that tenant.

-Tenant tags can also be used to associate multiple tenants with deployment targets and channels, and even choosing which tenants to deploy to.
+Tenant tags can also be used to associate multiple tenants with deployment targets and channels, and even choose which tenants to deploy to.
 They're a powerful way to help you simplify and scale your deployments.

 ### Tenant variables {#tenant-variables}